 Another less obvious benefit of collaborating with your supplier on developing a quality control inspection checklist is that it can improve your relationship with your supplier.
 That’s also very important; working with the supplier on a QC checklist shows them you value their feedback.

 Additionally, the supplier may be able to suggest ideas to improve product quality that you might not have considered.
-That’s also might good for saving cost and understanding the manufacture process.
+That’s also might good for saving cost and understanding the manufacturing process.

 What’s a quality control inspection checklist included?